vippsas/vipps-psp-api/vipps-psp-api.md

 request status.
 End user receives confirmation in Vipps app.
 Vipps redirects the end user to the redirectUrl provided during payment initiation.

-`cardData` is a string in the format `{CardNumber:16-19},{ExpiryDate:4},{SessionId:1-32}` that has been transformed into a 256 bytes OAEP cryptogram using the public key provided by the PSP.
-The cryptogram is encoded as 344-characters base64 string.

 ## Example request

 ```json